KHQA-TV: History

-Benedek declared bankruptcy and sold most of its stations to Gray Television in 2002, but KHQA was sold to Chelsey Broadcasting.
-KHQA and WHOI in Peoria became the first two stations owned by the newly formed Barrington Broadcasting in April 2004.
+Benedek declared bankruptcy and sold most of its stations to Gray Television in 2002, but KHQA was sold to Chelsey Broadcasting; Gray would ultimately acquire Quincy Media, parent company of WGEM AM–FM–TV, in 2021.
+KHQA, WHOI in Peoria, and WEYI-TV in Saginaw, Michigan, became the first three stations owned by the newly formed Barrington Broadcasting in April 2004.
 In early 1998, KHQA left its longtime home in the Western Catholic Union building in downtown Quincy.
 The station moved into a new state-of-the-art facility located on South 36th Street.
 On August 28, 2007, KHQA announced that a new second digital subchannel would begin carrying ABC for the Tri-States, replacing sister station KTVO (which had been ABC's affiliate of record in the Quincy market).
 This was launched on September 30.

 On February 28, 2013, Barrington announced that it would exit from broadcasting and sell off its entire group, including KHQA-TV, to Sinclair Broadcast Group.
 The sale was completed on November 25.

-On February 26, 2020, it was revealed that KHQA would undergo the same transition as Sinclair sister stations WNWO-TV in Toledo, Ohio and WOLF-TV in Scranton, Pennsylvania, having their newscasts hubbed by another station.
+On February 26, 2020, it was revealed that KHQA would undergo the same transition as Sinclair sister stations WNWO-TV in Toledo, Ohio, and WOLF-TV in Scranton, Pennsylvania, having their newscasts hubbed by another station.
 News management, production, and anchors would be moved to WICD in Champaign, Illinois.
 Weather and some reporters would be allowed to stay local, with an unspecified number of other employees allowed to move to Champaign.
 These changes went into effect later in the year.

+On November 7, 2024, it was announced that KTVO and KHQA would merge their news departments into a new operation called Tri-State Trusted, which would cover both the Ottumwa–Kirksville and Quincy–Hannibal–Keokuk markets.
+Newscasts would originate from the KTVO studios but also feature local content produced by KHQA.
+The new operation launched with the morning newscast on December 9.

+On March 11, 2025, it was reported that Sinclair (KHQA Licensee, LLC) would sell five TV stations, including KHQA and KTVO, to Rincon Broadcasting Group, led by Todd Parkin.
+The sale was approved by the FCC on July 1, and completed on July 9.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-Before KHQA-DT2 started, sister station KTVO in Kirksville, Missouri had served as the default analog ABC affiliate for the area.
-KTVO launched a CBS-affiliated second digital subchannel on May 15, 2010 effectively marking the network's return to that station after a 36-year absence.
+Before KHQA-DT2 started, sister station KTVO in Kirksville, Missouri, had served as the default analog ABC affiliate for the area.
+KTVO launched a CBS-affiliated second digital subchannel on May 15, 2010, effectively marking the network's return to that station after a 36-year absence.
 KHQA-DT1 was eventually upgraded from 720p into 1080i.

 Analog-to-digital conversion

-KHQA-TV shut down its analog signal, over VHF channel 7, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KHQA-TV shut down its analog signal, over VHF channel 7, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 29 to VHF channel 7.